anna-ssg/anna/site/content/posts/fireside_anna.md

 - feat: implement drafts by @bwaklog in #9
 - feat: chronological feed, js plugins (eg: light.js, prism.js) by @bwaklog in #32
 - feat: json generator implementation along with a site wide search bar by @bwaklog in #70

+---
+# Feedback?

+> Have any questions or feature requests you'd like to add?